Overview of the All by All tables available on the All of Us Researcher Workbench

 Overview

-The All by All tables, which are available to Controlled Tier users, include the GWAS and RVAS results for thousands of phenotypes from the ~250,000 participants who have whole genome sequence data available.
+The All by All tables, which are available to Controlled Tier users, include the GWAS and RVAS results for thousands of phenotypes from almost 400,000 participants who have whole genome sequence data available.

 Researcher Workbench users do not need to have prior experience conducting GWAS analysis to benefit from the All by All tables and can use the data directly to explore genes or genetic variants which contribute to their phenotype of interest.
 Users will also benefit from time and cost savings, since researchers will not need to perform the analysis themselves and can query the results directly.

-The All of Us Research Program enrolls and collects data from participants of diverse ancestries, including those who have been previously underrepresented in biomedical research, which will allow novel health discoveries in groups who have previously been left out of biomedical research.
+The All of Us Research Program enrolls and collects data from participants of different ancestries.
 Additionally, the large sample size available in the All of Us dataset will provide the statistical power needed to identify associations using rare genetic variants.

 Data Details and Quality Control

-All by All includes the results of association testing for ~3,400 phenotypes of six different categories, including physical measurements, lab measurements, phecodes, phecodeX, personal and family health history (PFHH), and electronic health record (EHR) sourced drugs and medications.
+All by All includes the results of association testing for over 3,500 phenotypes of seven different categories, including physical measurements, lab measurements, phecodeX, personal and family health history (PFHH), Mental Health and Wellbeing (MHWB) surveys, and electronic health record (EHR) sourced drugs and medications.

 Sample and variant quality control was performed such that only high quality samples, genotypes, and variants were included in downstream analyses.
 To ensure sufficient statistical power for downstream analyses, only phenotypes with greater than 200 cases within each genetic ancestry group were included.